 Questionable Parenting Style

 I had a good friend who worked at the bar of the Cheesecake Factory in Aventura Mall.
 She had been there for 20 years.
 I loved sitting at the bar, watching her making cocktail after cocktail.
 But with Julie, it became forbidden territory.
-She even had to hide whenever we walked in front to enter the Mall because one of her ex’s great friends happened to work there and despised her with passion.
+She even had to hide whenever we walked in front to enter the Mall because one of her ex’s great friend happened to work there and despised her with passion.
+I never got a chance to see who he was or speak to him, but I’m sure he has horror stories to tell.
+I would love to talk to him.

 Party Gone Bad